iluser/cc-extrap/README.md

 # How to Use ?
 - run php extrap.php
 - input your bin, for example your bin is 511954. you can add 511954xxxxxxxxxx.
-X is when you want to random it
+X will be replaced with random number
 - check the results in <b>validcc.txt</b> file